RajBarmon0/C-Programming-Projects/README.md

 # C-Programming-Projects

-1. If an employee's salary is input through the keyboard write a program to find his gross salary as per the following company policy.
+1.If an employee's salary is input through the keyboard write a program to find his gross salary as per the following company policy.

 a.
 If basic salary is less than Taka 25000, then House rent